Blog

 • Fort Worth (SW quadrant)

-Veterans near Lake Granbury Medical Center, those living in rural Johnson County, and those in established Burleson communities alike are within the service area.
-Distance to VA facilities in this region often meets MISSION Act community care eligibility criteria, making home care authorization accessible for many veterans here who might assume they are not eligible.
+Veterans near Lake Granbury Medical Center, those living in rural Johnson County, and those in established Burleson communities are all within our service area.
+Distance to VA facilities in this region often meets MISSION Act community care eligibility criteria — making home care authorization accessible for many veterans here who might assume they do not qualify.

 Frequently Asked Questions